Delaware Investments® Dividend - GuruFocus.com

-Today, Delaware Investments Dividend and Income Fund, Inc. (the “Fund”), a New York Stock Exchange–listed closed-end fund trading under the symbol “DDF,” declared a monthly distribution of $0.0551 per share.
+Today, Delaware Investments Dividend and Income Fund, Inc. (the “Fund”), a New York Stock Exchange–listed closed-end fund trading under the symbol “DDF,” re-declared a monthly distribution of $0.2534 per share that includes long term capital gains1 of $0.1983 per share.
 The monthly distribution is payable December 30, 2022, to shareholders of record at the close of business on December 22, 2022.
 The ex-dividend date will be December 21, 2022.

 The Fund is a diversified closed-end fund.
 The primary investment objective is to seek high current income; capital appreciation is a secondary objective.
 The Fund seeks to achieve its objectives by investing, under normal circumstances, at least 65% of its total assets in income-generating equity securities, including dividend-paying common stocks, convertible securities, preferred stocks, and other equity-related securities, which may include up to 25% in real estate investment trusts (REITs) and real estate industry operating companies.
 Up to 35% of the Fund's total assets may be invested in nonconvertible debt securities consisting primarily of high-yield, high-risk corporate bonds.
 In addition, the Fund utilizes leveraging techniques in an attempt to obtain a higher return for the Fund.
 There is no assurance that the Fund will achieve its investment objectives.